Use of original papers requires an appointment. Glass plate negatives are housed separately and closed to researchers.

 Luis Mora (1874-1940) was a painter and illustrator from New York, New York.

-Gift of Cornelia Colton, the married daughter of May Safford, who was F. Luis Mora's second wife.
+The F. Luis Mora papers were donated to the Archives of American Art by Cornelia Colton, the daughter of Mora's second wife, May Safford, in 1975.
 Additional papers were donated in 2008 by Gwen Compton, Mora's niece.